-- 1. An accumulation of least 80 semester hours; - 2.
+- 1. An accumulation of AT LEAST 80 semester hours; - 2.
 Completion of 12 semester hours in courses in the major or minor program; - 3.
 Watching the PowerPoint offering an overview of the internship program for English majors available on the English Majors' Forum on D2L. - 4.
 A meeting with his or her advisor to obtain information about internship eligibility. - 5.
 A meeting with the appropriate internship coordinator (see above) to discuss one's internship plans, search, and materials.
 The student should have a resume drafted and two writing samples (academic papers or writing samples that the student is particularly proud of having written). - 6.
 Submission of the completed Internship Agreement form (found on D2L) with all signatures by the specified deadline.

-All student interns must complete the Internship Agreement form (with required signatures), give a copy to the faculty supervisor, and submit the completed, signed original to Prof. Eleanor Shevlin (548 Main Hall or mailbox) by the deadline.
-Fall and Summer internship forms are due before the end of the Spring semester.
-Spring semester internship forms are due before the end of the Fall semester.
-No one will be registered for ENG 395 until the completed form is returned to Prof. Shevlin.
+All student interns must complete the Internship Agreement form (with required signatures) and give a copy to the faculty supervisor who will submit the completed, signed original to Prof. Shevlin.
+Fall and Summer internship forms are due by the end of the Spring semester.
+Spring semester internship forms are due by the end of the Fall semester.
+No one will be registered for ENG 395 until the completed form has been submitted.
 Any exceptions to these terms must be approved by the appropriate internship coordinator (Prof. Shevlin: English majors; Prof. Scheffler: Business and Organizational Writing minors; Prof. Bauerlein: Journalism minors).